agusKar/portfolio/README.md

 - [Typescript] - Add additional syntax to JavaScript to support a tighter integration with your editor.
 - [Twitter Bootstrap] - great UI boilerplate for modern web apps.
 - [Sass] - the most mature, stable, and powerful professional grade CSS extension language in the world.
+- [EmailJs] - To Send Email Directly From JavaScript.

 ## Installation